Trodek/CutScene-Manager-Research/README.md

 - spawn
 - pos

-The attributes neede for this modify are:
+The attributes needed for this modify are:
 - action: way to modify the entity.
 - x: x position to spawn or move.
 - y: y position to spawn or move.